MayankDw/System_Design/AlexXu/Scale_zero_to_million.md

 ### Content Delivery Network (CDN):
 A CDN is a network of geographically dispersed servers used to deliver static content.
 CDN servers cache static content like images, videos, CSS, JavaScript files, etc.
+It enables the caching of HTML pages that are based on request path, query strings, cookies, and request headers.
+CDN server closest to the user will deliver static content.
+Intuitively, the further users are from CDN servers, the slower the website loads.